Space Launch Report: Atlas 5 Data Sheet

 A three-digit designator identifies Atlas V configurations.
 The first digit signifies the vehicle's payload fairing diameter in meters.
 The second digit tells the number of SRBs.
 The third digit provides the number of Centaur second stage RL10 engines (1 or 2).

-The Atlas V 400 series, with a 4 meter payload fairing and up to three SRBs, can boost up to 5.9 metric tons to geosynchronous transfer orbit (GTO) or 12.5 tons to low earth orbit (LEO) from Cape Canaveral.
-Atlas V 500, with a 5 meter diameter payload fairing and up to five SRBs, can put up to 6.7 tons in GTO or 20.5 tons into LEO.
+The Atlas V 400 series, with a 4 meter payload fairing and up to three SRBs, can boost up to 7.7 metric tons to a 28.7 deg geosynchronous transfer orbit (GTO) or 15.26 tonnes to a 28.7 deg low earth orbit (LEO) from Cape Canaveral.
+Atlas V 500, with a 5 meter diameter payload fairing and up to five SRBs, can put up to 8.9 tonnes to a 28.7 deg GTO or 18.85 tonnes into a 28.7 deg LEO.
 A 2.5 stage, Atlas 5 Heavy that uses three parallel burn CCBs, has been designed but not developed.
+Higher payloads to LEO are possible if two RL-10 engines are used, but that variant had not been developed as of mid-2013.

 AV-003, the first Atlas V 521, Launched July 17, 2003 (Lockheed Martin)CCB replaces heritage Atlas stainless steel balloon tanks with aluminum isogrid tanks.
 A single dual thrust chamber RD-180 engine, made by Russia's NPO Energomash, powers the stage.
 RD-180 was derived from four-chamber RD-170, an engine initially developed for the Soviet's Energia strap on boosters and now used by Zenit launch vehicles.
 The throttable engine uses a staged combustion cycle, with low pressure turbopumps feeding propellant to a high pressure turbopump.
 Propellant pressure is further increased through use of a preburner.